bcarruthers/garnet/samples/README.md

 [[Code](Garnet.Toolkit)]

 Shared code used by samples, including sprite drawing, particles, noise, audio playback, and more.
 Depends on [Veldrid](https://veldrid.dev/) for graphics and [OpenTK.OpenAL](https://opentk.net/) for audio.
-No dependency on Garnet ECS.

 ## Flocking